wadmp/wadmp.github.io/src/gen3/explanations/alerts/README.md

 *Alerts* is the **Premium feature only** (Alerts and everything related can be created only for a company of Premium type).

 If you want to be notified that the alert triggered, read through and prepare notification Endpoint(s) first.
 It is possible to have an Alert without an Endpoint and check only the Alerts History in DMP.
-In that case, skip to Create Endpoint(s) below.
+In that case, skip to Create Rule(s) below.

 **Notice:** Permissions apply to Alerts.
 * To read Alerts History, Rules, and Endpoints, you need to have *Alerts* permission *View*.